-High blood sugar levels, or hyperglycemia, is a condition in which glucose concentrations in the blood are too high.
+High blood sugar levels, or hyperglycemia, is a condition in which glucose concentration in the blood is too high.
 This condition is commonly found in individuals who have diabetes and is caused when the body does not produce enough of or is resistant to the effects of the hormone insulin.

 When high blood sugar is left untreated, it can lead to organ and tissue damage, coma and death, according to the American Diabetes Association.
 Monitoring your blood sugar levels is a good way to address high sugar quickly, and there are several ways to lower sugar levels in the blood fast.

 Exercise can help lower your blood sugar level by using the excess sugar as fuel, according to the American Diabetes Association.
 If, however, your blood sugar level is over 240 mg/dL, use a urine test strip to check your urine for the presence of ketones.
 When ketones are being produced by the body, exercise can cause your blood sugar levels to rise, rather than decrease.
 Physical activity can have immediate benefit in lowering blood sugar and also long-term benefit by helping to stabilize blood sugar levels.

 Consider Your Next Meal Carefully